 On irregular occasions, the Premium subscribers get a “Tagline Challenge”, one of the several “extra” features that are found only in the Premium issues.
 This page has a sample of a Challenge story — and the readers’ entries.

 How do you submit your entry?
-Simply Reply — issues come from Randy’s real address.
+Simply Reply — issues always come from my real address.
 (Premium issues come from an address that gets higher priority than his more public address.)

 Hints and Tips for the Challenge:

 - It’s fine to send more than one entry, but please send them all in the same email.